alexpt2000/4Year_OOP_MeasuringDocumentSimilarity/README.md

 ![Screencast](Screencast/Files.png)

-### 2 - STARTING THE TOMCAT
+### 2 - TOMCAT

-After install the Tomcat, copy the file "jaccard.war" into the folder
+After install the Tomcat, copy the file "jaccard.war" into the folder.

+In this case I am using version 9, I tested in version 8 and it also works perfectly.
 #### Windows
 ```
 "C:\Program Files\Apache Software Foundation\Tomcat9\webapps"